skwong25/Search_A_Movie_App/README.md

 ## Code Walkthrough

 ### Movie App ###
 MovieApp is the Parent Component Class and renders Child Components.
 It manages state and passes props to its five children.
-It also executes a HTTP request to API.
+It also executes a HTTP request to the OMDb API.

 ```javascript
 class MovieApp extends React.Component {